 • 3 bedrooms • sittingroom • kitchen / dining room • bathroom

-Three bedroom semi-detached former schoolhouse situated in a delightful walled garden in the small settlement of Haroldswick at the north end of Unst, Britiain's most northerly inhabited island.
+Three bedroom semi-detached former schoolhouse situated in a delightful garden in the small settlement of Haroldswick at the north end of Unst, Britiain's most northerly inhabited island.

 Arranged over two floors, the accommodation comprises a porch, hall, sittingroom and kitchen / dining room on the ground floor, plus three bedrooms and a bathroom upstairs.